For further information please review Council's Waste Services Guide.

 Firstly there are a number of different kinds of bags available plastic, bio-degradable and compostable.
 Bags can be expensive and in fact represent waste themselves even though the bags break down the packaging may

-Although the same collection contractor JR Richards collects food and garden waste in other Council areas where compostable bags are used, the facilities at the receiving depot where the compost is made are quite
+Although the same collection contractor, JR Richards, collects food and garden waste in other Council areas where compostable bags are used, the facilities at the receiving depot where the compost is made are quite

 different.
 At ANL in Blayney employees undertake an initial sort for contaminates by hand and bags can hide incorrect items, mixed waste and hazardous materials.
-Therefore Council cannot encourage the use of bags and any plastic bags will be
+Therefore Council cannot encourage the use of bags and any plastic bags will be sent to landfill.

 Particularly wet or odorous food waste can wrapped in newspaper and be placed in the food and garden waste bin or can be placed in a plastic bag in the general waste bin.